VescanAntonia/Framework-Design/README.md

 ## 📦 Component Overview

-This project is a custom reusable component, <CodePlayground />, designed from scratch as part of a Proof-of-Concept (PoC) assignment.
+This project is a custom reusable component, <CodePlayground />, designed from scratch as a Proof-of-Concept (PoC).
 It demonstrates how to build modular, component-based user interfaces that allow users to:

 - Edit code in an isolated and focused UI.